 How much does car insurance cost?

 Want to pay less for car insurance?
-Find out what the average car insurance cost in the UK is and how you can cut your premiums.
+Find out what the average car insurance costs in the UK and how you can cut your premiums.

 What’s the average car insurance cost in the UK?

-Your individual circumstances, your car and the policy you choose will affect the price you pay for car insurance.
-We’ve broken down the main categories below, and if you want to double down on your expertise check out our in-depth guide on how car insurance premiums are calculated.
+Your individual circumstances, your car and the policy you choose will all affect the price you pay for car insurance.
+We’ve summarised most of the key factors below.
+If you want to double down on your expertise, check out our in-depth guide on how car insurance premiums are calculated.

 - Marital status.
 Studies have shown that single people are more likely to have a car accident than their married counterparts.
 If you get married, you could see your premiums decrease right away.

-- Other drivers.
-Only certain people will be approved to drive your car, and all of them affect the cost.
-If you’re an experienced driver adding your less experienced son to your policy could push premiums up.
+- Named drivers.
+Only certain people will be approved to drive your car.
+All of them can affect the cost.
+If you’re an experienced driver, adding your less experienced son or daughter to your policy could push premiums up.
 Though the reverse is also true, and less experienced drivers can reduce their premiums by adding an older driver with a clean driving record.

-MUST READHow can I save on my policy?
-You have little control over most of the above factors, but there are still some steps you can take to lower costs.
+How can I save on my policy?
+You have little control over some of the above factors, but there are still some steps you can take to lower costs.

 - Be careful listing other drivers.
 You’ll save money if you’re careful about who you add as a named driver on the policy.
 If the other driver is more experienced than you, you could reduce the amount you pay for your premiums.

 - Drive safely.
-Sticking to the speed limit and driving carefully will ensure you don’t end up with fines and points on your licence which can push up your car insurance costs.
+Sticking to the speed limit and driving carefully will ensure you don’t end up with fines and points on your licence that can push up your car insurance costs.

 The type of car